 The simulation shows how the voltage, induced by the armature motion onto the excitation coil, affects the time development of the coil current.
 When the flap reaches its final, closed position, the induced voltage stops (due to lack of motion) and the coil current saturates to a DC level, as expected.

 It is interesting to study the effect that eddy-currents in the yoke have on the closing time.
 The simulations show that suppressing eddy-currents has a tangible effect on the closing time of the flap.
 When eddy-currents are included, the flap closes in 5.14 ms, otherwise in 4.57 ms. Eddy-currents make the motion slower, as expected, and this can be quantified.
 Moreover, after many switching operations, they can have a thermal impact.
 This might limit how often one can use the device.
 With the help of simulations, simulation engineers can decide for instance to change the material of the yoke in order to contain eddy-currents.
 Or they could design some form of lamination in order to suppress them.
 Or quantify the thermal impact of eddy-currents and decide they can live with that.

 I know your next question.
 The answer is: Yes, the results of this simulation show a very good match with the reference.

 Here you are, now you have the answer you were seeking.
 From now on you will be able to enjoy all future episodes of the Star Wars universe.
 Without being distracted by computational technicalities.
 You are welcome.

-PS: For you Computational Electromagnetics enthusiasts, feel free to watch our Webinar Traction motor design using an integrated approach and learn how the Simcenter Portfolio can help you design next generation electric machines.
+PS: For you Computational Electromagnetics enthusiasts, feel free to watch our on-demand Webinar Traction motor design using an integrated approach and learn how the Simcenter Portfolio can help you design next generation electric machines.